E09

 How to Fix / Troubleshooting

 Safety: Unplug immediately.
-If the breaker has tripped, reset only after inspecting for shorts.
+If the breaker has tripped, reset it only after inspecting for shorts.
 Risk of electric shock and fire.

-• Visual inspection: Remove rear panel and inspect the motor, wiring, and PCB area for burn marks, melted insulation, or signs of water leaks.
+• Visual inspection: Remove the rear panel and inspect the motor, wiring, and PCB area for burn marks, melted insulation, or signs of water leaks.

 • Check for leaks: Look for traces of water around the motor, sump hose, and tub seal that could have dripped onto electrical parts.

-• Motor test: Disconnect the motor and test winding resistance.
+• Motor test: Disconnect the motor and test its winding resistance.
 A very low resistance or continuity to the motor casing indicates a shorted motor.

 • PCB inspection: Examine the control board for burnt components, especially around the motor triac or power module.

-• Replace components: Replace the motor if shorted.
+• Replace components: Replace the motor if it is shorted.
 If the PCB is visibly damaged, it must be replaced.
 Due to the risk and complexity, PCB replacement is best done by a qualified technician.

 Advertisements